 When packed away this cot is pretty bulky and you’ll also notice that it’s very heavy at 21 lbs.
 There is no chance that this cot is going to get in your backpack, and nor would you want something that heavy in there either.
-But it is ideal for car camping.
+But it is ideal for camping with a car.

 Setting it up is quite easy and once up it’s very spacious and comfy.
 The cot is long enough for people up to 6ft 6 inches, so if you’re tall and looking for a cot, then this is a great bet.

 Overall a solid camping cot, spacious and roomy, for an awesome price.
 It’s just a little heavy and large for backpacking.